RefactoringGuru/refactoring-examples/interactive-en-after/java/add-parameter.md

-Let's say we have a Calendar class that stores records about planned meetings.
+Let's say we have a <code>Calendar</code> class that stores records about planned meetings.

 There's a method in this class returns the values of meetings for a particular date.